Ransomware Response Plan: 6 Phases From Attack to Recovery

 Learn how to build a ransomware response plan that your team can actually execute under pressure.

 • Your response plan needs six phases: detection, triage, threat hunting, reporting, containment, and recovery.
+The order matters.
+Skipping threat hunting means you’ll miss the backdoors attackers left behind.

 A ransomware attack at 2am is the worst time to figure out who makes decisions.
 The average breach costs $5.08 million (IBM Cost of a Data Breach 2025).
 Much of that cost comes from delayed response and poor coordination.

-Organizations with tested response plans recover faster.
+Companies with tested response plans recover faster.
 Those without one waste critical hours improvising while ransomware spreads across the network.

 The difference isn’t just technical controls.
 It’s knowing exactly who does what, in what order, before the pressure hits.